Josh Wilcox

 Joshua David Wilcox (born June 5, 1974) is an American former professional football tight end who played two seasons with the New Orleans Saints of the National Football League (NFL).
 He played college football at the University of Oregon.
 Wilcox also played for the Amsterdam Admirals of NFL Europe, the Portland Forest Dragons of the Arena Football League (AFL), and the Los Angeles Xtreme of the XFL.

 Early life

 Joshua David Wilcox was born on June 5, 1974, in Eugene, Oregon.
 He attended Junction High School in Junction City, Oregon.
 He was a letterman in football, basketball, and track in high school.

 College career

 Wilcox played college football for the Oregon Ducks of the University of Oregon.
 He redshirted the 1992 season, was a four-year letterman from 1993 to 1996, and a three-year starter from 1994 to 1996.
 He caught nine passes for 107 yards and one touchdown in 1993, 19 passes for 293 yards and five touchdowns in 1994, 34 passes for 439 yards and five touchdowns in 1995, and 28 passes for 425 yards and three touchdowns in 1996.
-He made 11 catches for 135 yards and one touchdown in the 1995 Rose Bowl, tying the school's single-game receptions record.
+He made 11 catches for 135 yards and one touchdown in the 1995 Rose Bowl, tying Oregon's single-game receptions record.